project-io-group/vmms-backend/README.md

 + generate prod version of frontend
 + put all files from `dist` directory to `src/main/resources/static` directory
 + put `http://localhost:9045/index.html` in your browser

+### LDAP - notes
+Right now something goes wrong...
+If You want to test it outside AGH_WPA You need to set up a tunnel.
+App finds all ldap servers available in given discovery_path and can switch among found ones if any is broken but does not perform load balancing.
+You can specify ldap protocol in ldap.properties: set `ldap.protocol=startTLS` to use LDAP StartTLS or `ldap.protocol=ldaps` to use LDAPS.
+Current test ldap server certificate is inside `vmms.jks` file with `vmmsvmms` password.
+To debug tls run app with `-Djavax.net.debug=SSL`

+`http://localhost:9045/ldap/users/` should list all people entitled to be users of our app :P
+`http://localhost:9045/ldap/users/` should list all admins
+Unfortunately endpoints keeps returning empty lists... :(